- Smart Contracts

 Storage Usage Examples: Storage for additional services like chrosschain features and common data service providers.

-Voting Usage Examples: XIN DAO, Virtual Company decisions, non-profit accounting, contracts, development decisions, elections.
+Voting Usage Examples: DAO, Virtual Company decisions, non-profit accounting, contracts, development decisions, elections.